ShaunHan/acat/README.md

 ```
 ![](images/random_NiPt_111_surface_with_OH.png)

-To add adsorbate to bimetallic system, see example:
+To add adsorbate to a bimetallic system, see example:
 ```
 from nanopads.adsorption_sites import bimetallic_add_adsorbate
 from ase.io import read, write